Kai-E-Yang/QSL/README.md

 # QSL
 ## What to do
-The program main.f90 is the main program.
+The file main.f90 is the main program.

+The file mod_io.f90 contains all the routines used for read and write.

+The file mod_param.f90 contains definition of all the global parameters.

+The file mod_operator.f90 contains all the small parts of some calculation like, rk4, cross product ...

+The file mod_solver.f90 contains the main pathway for the calculation.

 This program is used for calculating the squashing factor Q.

 The old method is proposed by Pariat & Demoulin 2012, which is not used anymore.

 For the latest version, the method is that proposed in Scott 2017 ApJ and Tassev and Savcheva 2017 ApJ.

 ## History: